met4citizen/Hypergraph/README.md

 `[{x,y}{x,z}]->[{x,y}{x,w}{y,w}{z,w}]` is considered valid and can be validated and converted to the default number format by clicking `Scan`.

-The system also supports a filter `\`.
+The system also supports a filter/negation `\`.
 As an example, the rule `(1)(1,2)\(2)->(1)(1,2)(2)` is applied only if there is no unary edge `(2)`.
 If the branchlike interactions are allowed, the check is made relative to all possible branches of history.

 A rule without any right-hand side, such as `(1,1,1)(1,1,1)`, is used as the initial graph.
-An alternative way of to create the initial state is to use some predefined function:
+An alternative way to define an initial state is to use some predefined function:

 Initial graph | Description